 A key Technology developed by key Drivers of the Multilingual Web

 The European Commission supported the development of ITS 2.0, to foster the vision of a European single digital market.
-ITS 2.0 was created by the Multilingual Web – Language Technology Working Group in just 18 months – a high speed in the standardization realm.
+ITS 2.0 was created by the Multilingual Web – Language Technology Working Group in just 18 months – a fast outcome in the standardization realm.
 This was only possible because we had the right people at the table.
-To give three of many examples: Pedro Luis Díez Orzas, CEO of Spanish Language service provider Linguaserve, assured that ITS 2.0 was applied with major clients such as the Spanish Tax Office already during its development.
-This provided valuable input from the end users for the design of ITS 2.0.
-And the group co-chairs Dave Lewis and David Filip from the Centre for Next Generation Localization assured that ITS 2.0 feeds into core localization research goals and is harmonised with other standardization efforts in the realm of Web technologies as well as localisation and language technology.
+To give three of many examples: Pedro Luis Díez Orzas, CEO of Spanish Language service provider Linguaserve, assured that ITS 2.0 was road-tested with major clients such as the Spanish Tax Office during its development.
+This provided valuable input from the end users on the design of ITS 2.0.
+And the group co-chairs Dave Lewis and David Filip from the Centre for Next Generation Localization assured that ITS 2.0 feeds into core localization and language technology research goals and is harmonised with other standardization efforts in the realm of Web technologies as well as localisation and language technology.

 Diving into the tunnels